wjr83/Interactive-Lab-Hub/Smart-Trash-Can/Readme.md

 > - Convenience: Many consumers find it challenging to decipher complex instructions or symbols on bins.
 A machine learning solution simplifies the process by instantly classifying waste items through images, making it more user-friendly.

 #### Intended Operation
-- The system identifies an object and classifies it as one of the 5 recycled materials (paper, cardboard, glass, plastic, and metal), compost, special handling materials (e.g., batteries), or otherwise as trash.
+- The system identifies an object and classifies it as one of the 5 recycled materials (paper, cardboard, glass, plastic, and metal), compost, hazardous materials requiring special handling (e.g., batteries), or otherwise as trash.
 > - Primary Goal: Design a system capable of identifying recyclable objects (paper, cardboard, plastic, glass, and metal), compost, items requiring special handling (e.g., batteries), and trash.
 > - Secondary Goal: Deployment of the system increases the number of items recycled, and decreases the incidence of non-recyclable objects being mixed with recyclable items in the recycling bin due to misinformation about what items can and cannot be recycled.
 > - Tertiary Goal: Educate the general public on what items can be recycled and which ones cannot.